VA Certifying Official

 Wyoming National Guard

 The Wyoming National Guard Educational Assistance Plan is available subject to state funding.
 All current members of the Wyoming Army or Air National Guard are eligible to have full in-state tuition and fees paid.
-An application is available at: https://www.wy.ngb.army.mil/Tuition/
+Complete the application online.

 Please note: Should you get an error screen stating, “There is a problem with this website’s security certificate,” please click on “Continue to this website” and you will be directed to the application.